outreachy/website/README.md

 # What is Outreachy?

 Outreachy is a three-month paid internship program for people traditionally underrepresented in tech.
+Which is a very useful program you may also contribute.
 This repository is for the Django code that comprises the [Outreachy website](https://www.outreachy.org).
+Refer below for some information which may be very helpful while contributing towards this project.
+All contributions will be useful and very helpful. :) :)

 # Current state of Outreachy tech